The UIC Library welcomes users with disabilities and is committed to providing accessible services, spaces and resources for everyone.

 In the Library of the Health Sciences, there is a large quiet enclosed reading room (107) on the first floor, and also the third floor is the designated quiet floor.

-The Daley Library has a room reserved for students who require individual, distraction-free study space.
+The Daley Library has a room reserved for students who require individual, distraction-reduced study space.
 Registration is available online.
 Please note this is a limited resource; priority should be given to students requiring accommodations.

 Service dogs are welcome in the UIC Library.
 Service dogs are trained to do specific tasks and must be under control at all times.
 For information about assistance animals, also known as therapy and emotional support animals see the UIC Service and Assistance Animal Policy.